onAlso/mautic-container-app/README.md

-# Deploy Mautic on Azure App Service
+# Deploy Mautic on Azure Container Apps

-This project uses [Composer](https://getcomposer.org/) to install Mautic inside a docker image using GitHub Actions for deployment on Azure App Service for custom Linux containers.
+This project uses [Composer](https://getcomposer.org/) to install Mautic inside a docker image.

 A `Makefile`, `docker-compose.yml` and `docker-compose.override.yml.dist` exist
 in this repository to bring up the project locally.